 How could one not still be in the running?

 Longing to be touched by grace, one sees

 Yet one more chance to choose the wished-for good.

 Do not think that faith is ever certain:

 All one's life, like love, it comes and goes.

 Yet one can always stand before the curtain,

 Singing for one's soul the prayers one knows.

 © by Nicholas Gordon

-Hear or watch me recite this poem and listen to the music I chose for it at http://www.poemsforfree.com/prais4.html.
-For more President’s Day poems, go to http://www.poemsforfree.com/presidentsdaypoems.html .
+Hear or watch me recite this poem and listen to the music I chose for it at https://www.poemsforfree.com/holin2.html.
+For more poems for the High Holy Days, go to https://www.poemsforfree.com/yomkippurpoems.html .